DucManhPhan/DucManhPhan.github.io/_posts/2019-03-19-Quick-Find.md

     Takes N^2 array accesses to process sequence of N union commands on N objects.

-    In particular, if we you just have N union commands on N objects which is not unreasonable.
+    In particular, if we just have N union commands on N objects which is not unreasonable.
 They're either connected or not when that will take quadratic time in squared time.
 It's much to slow.
 And we can not accept quadratic time algorithms for large problems.
 The reason is they do not scale.

 <br>